TheIndianProgrammer/Showcase_for_DPS/README.md

 # Showcase of Coding Projects created by Maulik

-Breif disciptions of all the complted projects i have created and worked on, source code and more details can be found in folders of the repective project.
+Brief disciptions of all the complted projects i have created and worked on, source code and more details can be found in folders of the repective project.

 # Applications in Python